Getting paid for carbon

 Some payment schemes involve carbon offsetting or carbon insetting:

 Carbon insetting refers to investment occurring within the same supply chain to reduce or sequester carbon emissions.
-A good case study of this is with Nestle and First Milk, where farmers have received a ’sustainability bonus’ for taking practical measures that protect and enhance natural assets on their land, many of which had a carbon benefit which are being quantified.
+A good case study of this is with Nestle and First Milk, where farmers have received a ’sustainability bonus’ for taking practical measures that protect and enhance natural assets on their land, many of which had a carbon benefit which are being quantified

 The benefit of carbon insetting projects is that all the organisations in the supply chain benefit from the carbon reduction and there’s less complications or confusion over who claims the benefit.
+Here is an example:

 It should be mentioned that carbon insetting does lack a clear definition and is sometimes used in schemes that can’t guarantee the reduction is taking place within the value chain.
 This is common for commodity-based supply chains, where traceability of a crop is a challenge.
 To get around this, projects have applied a concept called supply sheds (more details here).